Taking a negotiation class gave me the confidence to have hard conversations.

 In truth, I negotiated myself into taking the course!
 Good for me that I made the decision.
 I assume my personal feelings are similar to yours.
 After all, we are mothers, wives, grandmothers, businesswomen, and girlfriends.
 We wear the same hats and field the same problems with confrontations that require daily negotiation skills.

 Taking the course at Karrass was very challenging.
 I was the oldest in the room.
-There were three other women and 40-some men, all in their 30s.
+There were three other women and approximately forty men, all in their 30’s.
 The course was business-oriented but nevertheless, I did learn tactics and strategies.
+As part of the practical exercises, we participated in role plays that simulated real-life negotiation scenarios, which helped reinforce the skills we were learning.
+Many negotiation courses also include a capstone assignment as a culminating project, allowing participants to apply their skills to real-world challenges.

 Dear Honey